Roymaniac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `grep "root" /etc/passwd` display lines containing pattern `root` in file `passwd`

 Use `grep -c "bin" /etc/passwd` display the number of lines that contain the pattern `bin` in the file `/tect/passwd`

+Use `grep -A "root" /etc/passwd` display lines conataining the pattern `root` and 3 lines after them in the file `passwd`